legostud/ACR-Redesign/src/acr/README.md

 #### Components

-Components all live under src/components/ACR, where you will find the main frontend component that's hooked to Sitecore, an reusable "Base" component to be consumed by other components (if needed), stories, mock data, data/ui integrations, and any other component assets.
+Components all live under src/components/ACR, where you will find the UI component, stories, mock data, data/ui integrations, and any other component assets.

 ### Scaffolding